artiquare/caa/README.md

 ## 🚀 Get Involved

 **Follow the Project**
 We’re evolving the Arti Agent Stack and Cognitive Agentic Architecture in the open.
-Watch the repo to stay updated on new principles, design patterns, and implementation examples.

 **See It in Action**
 We're using this stack to power real-world agentic systems in complex industrial environments.
 Demos and case studies coming soon — follow us on [LinkedIn](https://www.linkedin.com/company/artiquare) or check out [website](https://www.artiquare.com/) for updates.

 **Contribute or Collaborate**
 Have thoughts, ideas, or real use cases to share?
-Open an issue, start a discussion, or reach out.
-We welcome contributors who care about building production-grade AI systems.
-To make the process as smooth as possible, please follow the guidelines [here](./CONTRIBUTING.md).
+Please follow the guidelines [here](./CONTRIBUTING.md).

-> Cognitive Agentic Architecture is more than a pattern — it’s a movement toward intelligent, accountable systems.
-Build with us.